hmartiro/gridbots/README.md

 * [Scientific American](http://www.scientificamerican.com/article/sri-magnetic-microbot-construction/)
 * [IEEE Spectrum](http://spectrum.ieee.org/automaton/robotics/industrial-robots/watch-sris-nimble-microrobots-cooperate-to-build-structures)

-The Gridbots project aims to build a set of algorithms for this platform that coordinate thousands of micro robots towards a unified goal.
+The Gridbots project aims to build a set of algorithms and strategies that coordinate thousands of micro robots towards a unified goal.
 It tackles the problems of path-planning, obstacle avoidance, data modeling, task allocation, and makespan optimization.